Why Do People Use Telegram? The US Is Missing Out

 The paid channel model is proven.
 According to recent data, 70% of Telegram channel admins are already generating revenue.
 The infrastructure exists.
 The audience exists.
 US creators are the ones catching up.
 For a step-by-step roadmap, our channel subscriber growth guide covers the tactics that take a channel from zero to thousands of subscribers.

-Telegram Features Most Americans Don’t Know Exist
+What Telegram Features Do Most Americans Not Know Exist?

 Channels with unlimited subscribers.
 Not groups — channels.
 One-way broadcast with no member limit.
-Think of it as a newsletter that lives inside a messaging app with instant delivery and 100% open rates.
+Think of it as a newsletter that lives inside a messaging app with instant delivery and effectively 100% open rates.

 2 GB file sharing.
 Send full-length videos, design files, software builds — anything up to 2 GB per file. iMessage and WhatsApp cap at 100 MB.
 Telegram also stores everything in the cloud, so files are accessible from any device without eating local storage.